-The State of Texas is among those States that does recognize common law marriages.
-There is a legal standard that the relationship has to meet in order to be considered a common law marriage, however.
+The State of Texas is among those states that do recognize common-law marriages.
+However, there is a legal standard that the relationship has to meet to be considered a common-law marriage.

-The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC have met with potential clients on many occasions where they were asked by a prospective client about this subject.
+The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC, have met with potential clients on many occasions where a prospective client asked them about this subject.
 You may be someone in a similar position to those prospective clients.

-Maybe you’ve been served with divorce papers when you didn’t even think you were married in the first place.
+Maybe you've been served with divorce papers when you didn't even think you were married in the first place.
 Where can you go from here?
-Read on to find out more about common law marriage and its status in Texas.
+Read on to learn more about common law marriage and its status in Texas.

 Walking through the legal requirements to have a valid common law marriage in Texas

 Marriage seems, at first glance, to be a pretty cut and dry subject.
-Either you are, or you aren’t, married.
-Most folks don’t forget about a marriage ceremony and taking the vows associated with such a ceremony.
-Common law marriage is a much looser concept and is one that a couple can essentially fall into if they’re not paying attention.
+Either you are, or you aren't, married.
+Most folks don't forget about a marriage ceremony and taking the vows associated with such a ceremony.
+Common-law marriage is a much looser concept that a couple can essentially fall into if they're not paying attention.

 Our attorney asked the woman if she and this man had lived together.
 She answered that yes, they had.
 Our attorney next asked the prospective client whether or not she and her "husband" had ever held each out as being married to another person.

 Yes, was her response.
-Finally, she was asked if she agreed to be married to this man.
-To that question she said a resounding, “No”.
-What did this mean for the fate of the “marriage”?
+Finally, she was asked if she had agreed to marry this man.
+To that question, she said a resounding, "No." What did this mean for the fate of the "marriage"?

 The Texas Family Code contains the statutory requirements for being common law married in Texas.
-Common law marriage is known as an Informal Marriage in Texas, but we can consider this institution under the more familiar of the two terms.
-Section 2.401 of the Texas Family Code holds that a common law marriage is one in which no formal marriage ceremony was held, no marriage license was obtained and the parties had:
+Common-law marriage is known as an Informal Marriage in Texas, but we can consider this institution more familiar with the two terms.
+Section 2.401 of the Texas Family Code holds that a common law marriage is one in which no formal marriage ceremony was held, no marriage license was obtained, and the parties had:

 - agreed to be married